 We can excrete fat-soluble vitamins through our poop, but we can also store them in our fatty tissues.
 Fatty tissues include things like body fat stores, but also cell membranes, which are made up of fat.
 Because we store them, we don’t necessarily have to eat these vitamins every day.

 Water-soluble vitamins don’t require fat to be absorbed.
 However, they’re also generally not stored in high amounts in the body and can be excreted in the urine.
 As a result, we need to eat them more often.

 Vitamin B1 (Thiamine)

-Deficiency: Symptoms include burning feet, weakness in extremities, rapid heart rate, swelling, anorexia, nausea, fatigue, and gastrointestinal problems.
+Vitamin B1 Deficiency: Symptoms include burning feet, weakness in extremities, rapid heart rate, swelling, lack of appetite, nausea, fatigue, and digestive problems.

 Toxicity: None known.

 Vitamin B1 Food Sources: Sunflower seeds, asparagus, lettuce, mushrooms, black beans, navy beans, lentils, spinach, peas, pinto beans, lima beans, eggplant, Brussels sprouts, tomatoes, tuna, whole wheat, soybeans

 Vitamin B2 helps produce red blood cells and metabolize toxins in the liver.
 (It’s also what turns your pee bright yellow when you take a multivitamin!)